katcipis/katcipis.github.io/_drafts/restless-restfull.md

 (or because everyone else is doing slaughterhouses), I would be rich by now.

-And them the ultimate irony:
+And then the ultimate irony:

 ```
 The hyperbole of The Architects Sketch may seem ridiculous,